frictionlessdata/frictionless-py/docs/guides/transform-steps.md

 ## Cell Steps

-The Cell steps are responsible for cell operation like converting, replacing, or formating  along with others.
+The Cell steps are responsible for cell operations like converting, replacing, or formating, along with others.

 ### Convert Cells